 A: The WCB will consider payment for extrication costs performed by municipal fire and rescue services or by urban fire departments performing services on behalf of a municipality when the vehicle’s driver is involved in a work-related travel incident.

 SGI will be the first payer in all instances involving a licensed vehicle.
-The WCB will reimburse SGI for extrication services involving an injured worker.
+The WCB will reimburse SGI for extrication services involving a worker.

 If a third party other than SGI pays for extrication services, the third party may apply to the WCB for reimbursement of the expense or $1,000, whichever is less.